thespcrewroy/EntrepreneurshipTutorials/README.md

 * **[Copy.ai](https://www.copy.ai/?via=bryan-koch):** AI-powered platform designed to assist users in generating marketing content quickly
 * **Mailchimp:** an email marketing and automation platform used to create campaigns, manage audiences, and track marketing performance
 * **Canva:** an online graphic design platform that enables users to create visual content for a variety of design reasons
+* **QuickTime Player:** Apple’s multimedia player and screen recording application for playing, recording, and editing audio and video files
+* **OBS Studio:** open-source software application used for screen recording, live streaming, and real-time video production
 * **Adobe:** a software company known for creative and digital media tools
+    * **Illustrator:** vector graphics design software used for creating illustrations, logos, icons, and scalable artwork.
+    * **After Effects:** motion graphics and visual effects software used for animation, compositing, and video post-production
+    * **Premiere Pro:** professional video editing software used for editing, producing, and exporting multimedia content.
+    * **Lightroom:** photo editing and management software used for organizing, enhancing, and processing digital images.
+    * **Photoshop:** digital imaging and graphic design software used for photo editing, compositing, and visual content creation.
+* **iMovie:** Apple’s video editing software for creating and editing movies, trailers, and multimedia projects on macOS and iOS
+* **Capcut:** video editing application used for creating, editing, and enhancing short-form and long-form video content
+* **Davinci Resolve:** professional video editing and color grading software used for editing, visual effects, and audio production
+* **Audacity:** open-source audio editing and recording software used for creating, modifying, and processing sound files
+* **CameraDecision:** platform to compare bought cameras against market juggernaughts
+* **Pushbullet:** cross-device file-sharing service that syncs messages, links, and alerts between computers and mobile devices
+* **Microsoft Windows Server:** remote access and server management solution used to access Windows systems and services

 ## Sales
 * **[Dropship.io](https://www.dropship.io/):** research current products that have the highest market value